RICE-unige/rosbot_tutorials/README.md

    - **WiFi Password**: `06537900605465042712`
 2. Turn on the ROSbot and wait for about **2 minutes** for it to boot up.
 3. Copy the **IP Address** written on the robot.
 This will be referred to as `<ROBOT_IP>`.

+> [!NOTE]
+> Ensure your laptop is on the same WiFi network as the ROSbot to establish a connection.

 ### Step 2: SSH into the ROSbot
 1. Open a terminal and run the following command to SSH into the robot: